Classification via Two-Way Comparisons

 \section{Abstract}

-Given a weighted, ordered query set $Q$ and a partition of $Q$ into classes, we study the problem of computing a minimum-cost decision tree that, given any query $q\in Q$, uses equality tests and less-than comparisons to determine the class to which $q$ belongs.
-Such a tree can be much smaller than a lookup table, and much faster and smaller than a conventional search tree.
+Given a weighted, ordered query set $Q$ and a partition of $Q$ into classes, we study the problem of computing a minimum-cost decision tree that, given any query $q\in Q$, uses equality tests and less-than tests to determine $q$'s class.
+Such a tree can be faster and smaller than a conventional search tree and smaller than a lookup table (both of which must identify $q$, not just its class).
 We give the first polynomial-time algorithm for the problem.
 The algorithm extends naturally to the setting where each query has multiple allowed classes.